 - Ensures full medication compliance post-discharge, including offering medication pick-up service and medication reminders.

-- Helps keep patients compliant with all discharge orders.
+- Help keep patients compliant with all discharge orders.

 - Communicates to all physicians, specialists and ancillary providers that play a role in the patients care.